-5. Plan for a vacation or time off after April 17th
+5. Plan for time off after April 17th

-Book a vacation at the beach, mountains or even just relax in your own home.
-Many accountants find that having something to look forward to during the long days and nights at the office can help keep stress down and give you something to look forward to.
+Book a vacation at the beach, mountains or even just relax in your own home, depending on the national outlook in April.
+Many accountants find that having something to look forward to during the long days and nights of tax season can help keep stress down and give you something to look forward to.
 You will get a well-needed break to recharge and rest from the busy season.